 The online MS in Education – Special Education from SJU has multiple customizable options that empower you to have a transformative impact on students with special needs while advancing your career.
-Choose to receive your master's by itself, or add-on one or more of these career-enriching certifications: Autism Spectrum Disorder Endorsement, Special Education certification and Wilson Reading System® certification.
+Choose to receive your master's by itself, or add-on one or more of these career-enriching tracks: Applied Behavior Analysis concentration, Autism Spectrum Disorder Endorsement, Special Education Certification and Wilson Reading System® Certification.

 The curriculum’s combination of advanced training and professional certification makes the online master’s in special education from Saint Joseph’s University a career-building advantage with a caring focus on developing students with expert practitioner skills.
 Classes are taught by faculty members with extensive academic credentials and experience teaching students with special needs meet their learning potential.